-During the year ended June 30, 2020, the Center received a Paycheck Protection Program loan ("PPP Loan") in the amount of \$456,787.
-The PPP Loan is granted by the Small Business Administration under the Coronavirus Aid Relief, and Economic Security Act (the "CARES Act").
+During the year ended June 30, 2020, the Center received a Paycheck Protection Program ("PPP") loan in the amount of \$456,787.
+The PPP loan is granted by the Small Business Administration ("SBA") under the Coronavirus Aid Relief, and Economic Security Act ("CARES Act").
 PPP loans are considered conditional contributions under ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
-The loan must be repaid if the Center does not overcome certain barriers within the CARES Act.
+The PPP loan must be repaid if the Center does not overcome certain barriers within the CARES Act.
 The barriers under the program include the requirement to maintain employee headcount, spend up to 60% of the loan proceeds on certain payroll and employee benefits, and restricts other loan proceeds to be used for other qualifying expenses such as mortgage interest, rent, and utilities.
-The Center has deferred recognition of grant revenue for the year ended June 30, 2020, because the conditions for forgiveness have not yet been substantially met; however, the Center believes it will substantially meet the conditions required for forgiveness in the following year.
+In March 2021, the PPP loan of \$456,787, plus accrued interest, was fully forgiven by the SBA and was recognized as revenue and other support within the statement of activities for the year ended June 30, 2021.